Palace backs online civil service exam

-MANILA, Philippines — Malacañang Thursday expressed support for the proposal to hold civil service exams online, citing the need to continue normal activities despite the pandemic.
+MANILA, Philippines — Malacañang yesterday expressed support for the proposal to hold civil service examinations online, citing the need to continue normal activities despite the coronavirus pandemic.

 The commission has informed its examination recruitment and placement office about the proposal, according to CSC Commissioner Aileen Lizada.